adrianagaler/Snoring-Detection/README.md

 # Data Preprocessing

+## Get Data at sample rate = 16000
+- Data is already preprocessed in Snoring_Dataset_@16000
+- if you want to regenerate the data, run the downgrade_sample_rate.py on the Snoring Dataset folder (make sure to update the save_dir accordingly)
+- the script will convert the wav files in the Snoring Dataset (at sample_rate=44100Hz) to a reduced sample_rate = 16kHz

 ## Run
  - *pre-requisites:* install the software (see below)
  - run `python3 preprocessing.py` (make sure to update the names of the files and directories)